API Reference

 Represents a node in the syntax tree.
 All nodes contain at least a type property.

-type AstNode = {
+type ASTNode = {

 type: string;